 Specialising in an area of HR can be extremely rewarding and, in some industries, may pay a higher salary than a more generalist role.

-Both choices offer patherways to senior, strategic roles - so what should HR professionals in the early stages of consider when planning their career path?
+Both choices offer pathways to senior, strategic roles - so as an HR professional in the early stages of your career, what should you consider when deciding whether or not to specialise?

 - Learning and development